robshelly/pko-website/content/en/docs/guides/packaging-an-application.md

 ### Assigning objects to phases

-Package Operators needs to know in which phase objects belong.\
+Package Operators need to know in which phase objects belong.\
 To assign an object to a phase, simply add an annotation:

 ```yaml